Alea iacta est

-According to Plutarch, Caesar originally said the line in Greek rather than Latin, as ἀνερῥίφθω κύβος anerrhī́phthō kýbos, literally "let a die be cast", metaphorically "let the game be played".
-This is a quote from a play by Menander, and Suetonius's Latin translation is slightly misleading, being merely a statement about the inevitability of what is to come, while the Greek original contains a self-encouragement to venture forward.
-The Latin version is now most commonly cited with the word order changed (Alea iacta est), and it is used both in this form, and in translation in many languages.
-The same event inspired another related idiom, "crossing the Rubicon".
+The ancient historian Suetonius reports that Caesar actually said iacta alea est (/la/), which has the same English translation.
+Plutarch states that Caesar was speaking in Greek: ἀνερρίφθω κύβος (anerrhī́phthō kýbos), literally "let a die be cast", metaphorically "let the game be played".
+Suetonius's Latin version is a statement about the inevitability of what is to come, while the Greek version contains a self-encouragement to venture forward.
+The Greek version is probably a quotation from a play by Menander; the historian Arrian states that it was already well known.

+The Latin version is the most commonly cited in modern sources, but with the word order changed to alea iacta est. It is used both untranslated or translated in many languages.
+The related phrase "crossing the Rubicon" has become an idiom with closely related meaning.